RejsRejsRejs » Destinations » Europe » Czech Republic » Prague in the Czech Republic: An Insider's Guide to the City of 100 Towers

 You can enter the castle for free, but if you really want to explore it all, I advise you to buy a ticket, which also allows you to enter St. Vitus Cathedral, Guldstræde, St. George's Basilica and the gardens that belong the castle.

-While you're here anyway, you can walk from the castle to Petřín Park and visit Prague's Little Eiffel Tower, Petrinska Rozhledna, which with its 65 meters is a beautiful little sister to the Eiffel Tower in Paris.
+While you're here anyway, you can walk from the castle to Petřín Park and visit Prague's little Eiffel Tower, Petrinska Rozhledna, which with its 65 meters is a beautiful little sister to the Eiffel Tower in Paris.
 You can also take a trip in the mirror maze.

 If you have more time, I would recommend visiting the Prague Zoo, which is one of the best zoos in the world.